John Peter Haines: Biography

 He married Mary Merritt in 1873.

 He died at his home in Toms River, New Jersey on June 27, 1921.

-Haines and Topsy
+Animal welfare

-John Peter Haines was the President of the American Society for the Prevention of Cruelty to Animals (ASPCA) from 1889 to 1906.
+Haines was on the executive committee of the American Society for the Prevention of Cruelty to Animals (ASPCA) for 14 years.
+He was the president of the ASPCA from 1889 to 1906.
+As president he expanded the organization and improved the headquarters of the Society by designing newly built file rooms and an ambulance house.

 In 1903 he stopped the owners of the Coney Island Luna Park from conducting a public hanging of an elephant named Topsy saying it was needlessly cruel and animal deaths should not be a public spectacle.
 Instead, he agreed to a more private affair that included poisoned carrots with cyanide, electrocution, then afterwards strangulation with a winch.